 "Her position continues to be that the economy is improving but the labor market is not healthy enough to tolerate a hike in interest rates any time soon," said Sung Won Sohn, an economics professor at California State University, Channel Islands.

-Most economists think the Fed will raise rates around mid-2015.
-Even when it does, it's expected to act only gradually — to limit inflation but also avoid derailing the economy's recovery.
+Most economists doubt the Fed will raise rates before mid-2015.
+Even when it does, it's expected to act only gradually — to limit inflation but avoid derailing the economy's recovery.

 Yet a so-called soft landing often proves elusive.